tushar2708/conveyor/README.md

 * `CleanUp()` is called once node's job is completed.
 To do any cleanup activity (like closing a file/database connection, or to wait till your other go-routines finish)

-  If you don't want to implement all these methods, it makes sense.
+If you don't want to implement all of these methods, it makes sense.
-  There's a struct `ConcreteNodeExecutor` that gives default implementations of these 4 methods.
+There's a struct `conveyor.ConcreteNodeExecutor` that gives default implementations of these 4 methods.
-  You can get up and running without them, but for an actual application, where hopefully, you will need concurrency, don't forget to return something >1 from `Count()`. it's default value is 1.
+You can get up and running without them, but for an actual application, where hopefully, you will need concurrency, don't forget to return "something > 1: from `Count()`. it's default value is 1.
 Also, always `Cleanup()` after yourself.

  But, you must implement one of the below 2 methods, based on what you want your node to do.
  Their default implementation just returns `ErrExecuteNotImplemented` error.